GoogleCloudPlatform/apigee-anthos-service-mesh-demo/docs/cloudshell-tutorial.md

 ## Deploy private API ingress

 Next, let's deploy another ASM ingress that will be used by Apigee.
-The script also injects an Envoy filter for transcoding JSON to gRPC and routing the requests to the underlying mesh services.
-The ingress is deployed as an Internal Load Balancer
+This ingress has two main tasks.
+First, it translates incoming REST calls into proper gRPC calls that the mesh services understand.
+Second, it knows how to route to the underlying gRPC services.
+The ingress is deployed as an Internal Load Balancer which will be used as a Target server for all the Apigee proxies configured in the subsequent step.

 ```sh
 ./deploy-gateway.sh